PortosSatrop/trainmaster/README.md

 Thanks Marian Ignev for this great library!

 ## Architecture
 The goal is to control the relays from a nice and easy to use web interface.
-Using mainly JavaScript and Jquery, upon a click on a track control am http request is sent to itself to consume a webservice `service.php`.
+Using mainly JavaScript and Jquery, upon a click on a track control a http request is sent to itself to consume a webservice `service.php`.
 This file creates the string to execute a python program `relay.py` from PHP that, using the `shiftpi` library communicates with the GPIO.

 JSCRIPT <-> PHP <-> PYTHON <-> Shiftpi <-> GPIO <-> Relays